medengessia/design_object_competition/REPORT.md

 ### 5.4 Code duplication

-   An analysis with SonarQube (sixth screenshot) revealed that the duplication code is present in the classes Strategy1 and Strategy2.
+   An analysis with SonarQube (fifth screenshot) revealed that the duplication code is present in the classes Strategy1 and Strategy2.

    A good way to avoid this is to gather the common behaviour of both classes in an abstract class and make them inherit from it.